Abdul Mannan (Bangladeshi politician, born 1952)

-Abdul Mannan is a Bangladesh Awami League politician and the former Member of Parliament of Jhenaidah-4.
+Abdul Mannan (12 March 1952 – 13 July 2021) is a Bangladesh Awami League politician and a former member of parliament for Jhenaidah-4.

 Birth and early life

 Abdul Mannan was born Jhenaidah District in 1952.

 Career

 Mannan was elected to parliament from Jhenaidah-4 as a Bangladesh Awami League candidate in 2008.
-He is the President of the Kaliganj Upazila unit of Bangladesh Awami League.
+He is the president of the Kaliganj Upazila unit of the Bangladesh Awami League.